PA Child Protective Services Law – Act 31

 In the Diocese of Bethlehem we are committed to establishing and maintaining safe environments for children in our congregations and church buildings.
 All parishes are required to adhere to the Diocesan Policies for the Protection of Children and Youth from Abuse adopted by Diocesan Council, which are available for download.

-Diocesan Policies (updated January 2009)
+Diocesan Policies (updated January 2009) and accompanying Field Guide.

 We offer training in Safeguarding God’s Children through programs developed by the Church Pension Group.